freebasic/fbc/FreeBASIC/readme.txt

       sent by Edmond Leung some days before) and wrote the SDL_ttf demonstration.

   o Mark Junker (mjscod@gmx.de) - Project Member:
+    - Added support for file systems like SCR, LPTx, COM, etc.
+    - Added printer support.
+    - Added the automated runtime-lib and compiler tests.
-    - Runtime library fixes and improvements.
+    - Many runtime library fixes and improvements.

   o Marzec:
     - Wrote the SDL_bassgl, SDL_opengl, and SDL_key tests in the SDL directory.